pinnecke/slideshowbob/README.md

 ## Commands

-Slideshow Bob is commanded by a handful of python scripts.
+Slideshow Bob is commanded by a handful of Python scripts.
 The basic commands that are used on a regular basis are:

 1. `start.py` runs the html code generator, and opens the resulting presentation in the default web browser.
 Internally, this script just calls `build.py` and `open.py` (see below)